Using StartTunnel

 - Give your server a name (e.g. “Start9 Server”).

-- Select a subnet (the default subnet,
+- Select a subnet for the server to join (the default is fine).

-10.59.0.1/24, is fine). - Accept/choose what IP address your server will have on the a LAN.
+- Accept/choose what IP address your server will have on the a subnet. (the default is fine).

 - Click “Save”.